The following account is from this website:

 Kirtley thinks both nations would benefit from normalized relations and hed like to see it come to pass.

 The people over there are just as nice and friendly as anyone else, he said.
-The same kinds of things make them mad that do us.
+The same kinds of things make them mad that

 He says theres just one obstacle to overcome.